flare-foundation/docs/docs/dev/automatic-claiming.md

 ## User Operations

-This section shows how to perform operations required to enable auto-claiming.
+This section shows how to perform operations required to enable autoclaiming.
 The main step is to set the executor that will perform the claiming for the user who has accrued rewards.
 Then other operations are explained, such as changing the executor and disabling automatic claiming.